The Puglia Culinary Tour

 Meals: Breakfast, Lunch (three courses with wine included), and Dinner (three courses with wine included)

-Day 6 - Olive Oil, Wine and the Michelin Star
+Day 6 - Wine and the Michelin Star

-After a lazy afternoon at our masseria home base, we head out for our final meal.
-This meal is at a highly respected restaurant (with a Michelin star).
-The restaurant focusses on taking the local Pugliese ingredients and presenting them in a modern manner.
+After a lazy afternoon at our home base, we head out for our final meal.
+This meal is at a very well respected restaurant (with a Michelin star).
+This restaurant focusses on taking the local Pugliese ingredients and presenting them in a modern manner.
 Our final meal is a fitting end to this discovery of the food, wine and lifestyle of Puglia.

-Meals: Breakfast, Lunch (three courses with wine included) and Dinner (four courses with wine included)
+Meals: Breakfast, Lunch, Dinner (four courses with wine included)

 Day 7 - Arrivederci Puglia!

 Today is our last day in Puglia.
 We organise transport for you to your departure point in Bari.

 And while we bid you 'arrivederci', your week will have provided such richness that a piece of Puglia will always be with you.